actions/attest/README.md

 ### Identify Multiple Subjects

-If you are generating multiple artifacts, you can generate an attestation for each by using a wildcard in the `subject-path` input.
+If you are generating multiple artifacts, you can attest all of them at the same time by using a wildcard in the `subject-path` input.

 ```yaml
 - uses: actions/attest@v1